wesleyjr01/Google-Analytics-Revenue-Prediction-Challenge/README.md

 # Google-Analytics-Revenue-Prediction-Challenge
-This repo will contain some code with Data Analisys and Machine Learning Solutions over the Google Analytics Revenue Prediction Challenge in Kaggle's plataform.
+This repo will contain some code with Data Analisys and Machine Learning Solutions over the Google Analytics Revenue Prediction Challenge in Kaggle's plataform. **Coded in Python.**

 ## Kaggle plataform url:
 https://www.kaggle.com